 “This represents the culmination of a very complex series of technical specifications and global purchases, and we are grateful to the entire PPPL team and their vendors for outstanding commitment and performance”, said Ned Sauthoff, director of the US ITER Project Office at Oak Ridge National Laboratory, where all U.S. contributions to ITER are managed for the U.S. Department of Energy’s Office of Science.

 A device known as a tokamak, ITER will be the largest and most powerful fusion machine in the world.
-Designed to produce 500 megawatts of fusion power for 50 megawatts of input power, it will be the first fusion device to create net energy – it will get more energy out than is put in.
+Designed to produce 500 megawatts of fusion power for 50 megawatts of heating power, it will be the first fusion device to get more energy out than it will take to heat the plasma that fuels the reaction.
 Fusion is the process by which stars like the sun create energy – the fusing of light elements

 A separate electrical system for the pulsed power electrical network (PPEN), procured by China, will power the ITER tokamak.